MicrosoftEdge/WebView2Feedback/specs/ContextMenuRequested.md

             [in] EventRegistrationToken token);
     }

+    /// A continuation of the ICoreWebView2Environment3 interface.
+    [uuid(04d4fe1d-ab87-42fb-a898-da241d35b63c), object, pointer_default(unique)]
+    interface ICoreWebView2Environment4 : ICoreWebView2Environment3 {
+        /// Create a ContextMenuItem object used for developers to insert new items
+        /// into the default browser context menu, Descriptor will be CUSTOM HRESULT CreateContextMenuItem(
+            [in] LPCWSTR Name,
+            [in] LPCWSTR Shorctut,
+            [out, retval] ICoreWebView2ContextMenuItem ** item);
+    }

     [uuid(04d3fe1d-ab87-42fb-a898-da241d35b63c), object, pointer_default(unique)]
     interface ICoreWebView2ContextMenuRequestedEventHandler : IUnknown {
         // Called to provide the event args when a user right clicks on WebView2 element